File association: Microsoft Windows

 The Microsoft Windows series of operating systems, beginning with Windows 3.x supports file extension-based associations.
 Associations are stored in registry as sets of verbs for each file extension.
 Older versions supported open associations stored in WIN.INI.

 File associations can be displayed and edited using the assoc command and with the help of the ftype command it is possible to create association between file type and application which will open files of this type.

 The Windows shell invokes file association actions through COM, drag and drop, command line calls or through Dynamic Data Exchange.
 Advanced features of Microsoft Windows file associations included manually defining a new file extension with any number of associated actions, a primary default action, showing extensions only for specific file types, customizing the file type icon and description and customizing associated MIME type and their handling (how to handle file types for files downloaded or directly opened from within the Internet Explorer browser).
 The ability to configure advanced file association functionality, however, was removed in Windows Vista and later operating systems.

 Linux

 Linux-based GUIs, such as KDE and GNOME, support MIME type-based associations.
 For example, the MIME type text/plain would be associated with a text editor.
+This association is generally accomplished through the freedesktop.org Shared MIME database (for determining the MIME type of a file) and the Desktop Entry specification (for determining which application to open the file with).